BawerMY/quick-translate/README.md

 The shortcut will be Ctrl+&lt;choosen key&gt;

+* For translate a text select it and press the dedicated shortcut(Default: Ctrl+Q)
+* For close the translation popup click it
 #### quick-translate(background).pyw
 * Edit quick-translate(background).config.json
 * edit "lang" and "key" fields by your preferences: